-2013 STARTALK Mandarin Language Summer Camp
+2017 STARTALK Mandarin Language Summer Camp

-For the sixth year, UMass Boston and STARTALK offer a 15-day, intensive Mandarin Language Summer Camp to Massachusetts students in grades 6-12.
-Five levels of Chinese language classes are led by experienced instructors and held at Bentley University, Waltham, MA.
-Applications are required for participation.
+For a tenth year, UMass Boston and STARTALK offer a 15-day, intensive Mandarin Language Summer Camp to Massachusetts students in grades 6-12.
+Four levels of Chinese language classes are led by experienced instructors and held at Greater Boston, MA.

-Camp-wide Theme for Summer 2013
+Camp-wide Theme for Summer 2017

 Novice Chinese, Part 1